-For patients with skin cancers, the clinic offers the child-centered and family-friendly care of St. Louis Children’s Hospital, with the world-class expertise of the Siteman Cancer Center.
-We recognize that although our patients may live with a cancer diagnosis, they are children first.
-Our family-centered care philosophy creates a strong healing environment for both patients and their families.
+The Pediatric Melanoma and Nevus Clinic offers the family-focused care of St. Louis Children’s Hospital combined with the world-class expertise of the Siteman Cancer Center.
+At Siteman Kids, our family-centered care philosophy creates a strong healing environment for young patients and their families.

-We offer world-class care to children thanks in part to generous gifts from hundreds of people who have joined us as Guardians of Childhood.
-This philanthropic support enabled us to fulfill our mission to do what's right for kids.
-Join us in making health care better for all children.
+We offer world-class care to children thanks in part to generous gifts from hundreds of people who have joined us in making health care better for all children.
+This philanthropic support enables us to fulfill our mission to do what's right for kids.